ZenarchistCode/ZenSleep/readme.txt

 ######################################################################
 GUI CONFIG
 ######################################################################
-[TirednessHudX=0.855] The horizontal X coordinate for the tiredness meter on the ingame HUD (set to 0.0 to move the sleep meter underneath the stamina meter)
+[TirednessHudX=0.855] The horizontal X coordinate for the tiredness meter on the ingame HUD (set to 0.0 to move the sleep meter underneath the stamina meter for example)
 [TirednessHudY=0.03] The vertical Y coordinate for the tiredness meter on the ingame HUD (don't touch this unless you have UI conflicts with other mods)
 ######################################################################
 DEBUG CONFIG
 ######################################################################
-[AdminSteam64ID] Your Steam 64 ID for your admin account (allows you to reload server config with a hotkey - find your ID at www.steamidfinder.com)
+[AdminSteam64ID] Your Steam 64 ID for your admin account (allows you to reload server config with a hotkey - find your ID at www.steamidfinder.com.
+Useful particularly for moving the TirednessHudX and Y)
 [DebugOn=0] - Off by default.
 Set to 1 to receive all debug messages, set to 2 to only receive debug messages while sleeping [RestUpdateTick=3] - Don't touch this unless you experience bad performance on high-pop servers.
 This affects how often all the above values are analyzed (3 secs by default).
 ######################################################################